Upgrade Guide: 0.3 to 4.0

 (including being able to specify which fields are included in the CSV

-method has been replaced by a new
+from the Admin UI), the toCSV method has been replaced by a new

-getCSVData
+getCSVData method:

 User.schema.methods.getCSVData = function (data, options) {